wung-s/doc.sitespeed.io/documentation/index.md

 ## Report a bug
-If you find a bug, please go through the current known [bug list](https://github.com/sitespeedio/sitespeed.io/issues?labels=bug&amp;state=open).
+If you find a bug, please first make sure you run the [latest version](https://www.npmjs.com/package/sitespeed.io) of sitespeed.io.
+Then go through the current known [bug list](https://github.com/sitespeedio/sitespeed.io/issues?labels=bug&amp;state=open).
 If it doesn't exist there, please add it!